jhauschild/cluster_jobs/README.md

 Explanations are in the module doc string of `cluster_jobs.py`.
 It provides the functions `submit_sge(...)` for SGE, `submit_slurm(...)` for SLURM, as well as `run_local(...)` for debugging on a local machine.

+The `multi_rewrite/` folder contains an object-oriented rewrite of `multi/cluster_jobs.py` that should make the code a bit clearer.

+The `multi_yaml/` is the newest version and contains another variant that works nicely with human-readable yaml files.
+This is particularly usefull to quickly inspect submitted details and have all parameters ready, and plays nicely with the simulation framework of [TeNPy](https://github.com/tenpy/tenpy).

+**If you're new** to submitting jobs on the cluster, I'd recommend looking into the `simple_sge_tum_ph/` folder first to get a sense of how the cluster works, and then into the `multi_yaml/` rewrite for production runs.
+In the latter, you can find a detailed `README.md` with an example how to submit jobs.